HariSekhon/Spotify-tools/README.md

 spotify_set_tracks_uri_to_liked.sh playlists/spotify/My_Favourite_Playlist
 ```

-If you've been using Spotify a long time, you'll remember that marked songs used to be called `Starred`, but are now called `Liked Songs`.
-Unfortunately Spotify made `Starred` a regular playlist and didn't carry them over, but you can easily mark them all as `Liked Songs` like so to carry them over:
+If you've been using Spotify a long time, you'll remember that marked songs used to be called `Starred`, but were replaced by `Liked Songs`.
+Unfortunately Spotify made `Starred` a regular playlist and didn't carry them over, but you can easily mark all previously `Starred` songs as the newer `Liked Songs`:

 ```
 spotify_set_tracks_uri_to_liked.sh playlists/spotify/Starred